Lightning-AI/pytorch-lightning/docs/source/advanced/tpu.rst

 A lot of PyTorch operations aren't lowered to XLA, which could lead to significant slowdown of the training process.
 These operations are moved to the CPU memory and evaluated, and then the results are transfered back to the XLA device(s).
-By using the `tpu_spawn_debug` plugin, users could create a metrics report to diagnose issues.
+By using the `tpu_spawn_debug` Strategy, users could create a metrics report to diagnose issues.

 The report includes things like (`XLA Reference <https://github.com/pytorch/xla/blob/master/TROUBLESHOOTING.md#troubleshooting>`_):